tayciryahmed/tayciryahmed.github.io/_posts/2018-04-01-Clause-Augmentation-for-Better-NMT.markdown

     <img src="{{site.baseurl}}assets/images/Image1.png" alt="Attention weights generated with translation" width="400"/>

     Here the source sentence is "Nous esperons qu' il s’agit la d’une preuve de sa pertinence politique." and the target prediction is "We hope that this is proof of its political relevance.".
 Each cell αij , where 1 ≤ i ≤ n, 1 ≤ j ≤ m: n being the length of the source sentence and m being the length of the target sentence, represents the contribution of target word j in the translation of the source word i.
-Note that the lighter the cell, the more important the attention weight. <br>
+Note that the lighter the cell, the more important the attention weight. <br><br>

     **Important remark:** Here, the matrix is predominantly **diagonal**: this indicates how much the French and English languages are aligned.
 An example of the attention matrix corresponding to non-aligned languages (Japanese to English) can be seen in the below figure.